awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

-# Updating an Amazon EKS cluster Kubernetes version<a name="update-cluster"></a>
+# Update existing cluster to new Kubernetes version<a name="update-cluster"></a>

 When a new Kubernetes version is available in Amazon EKS, you can update your Amazon EKS cluster to the latest version\.

 **Important**
 Once you upgrade a cluster, you can't downgrade to a previous version\.
-We recommend that, before you update to a new Kubernetes version, you review the information in [Amazon EKS Kubernetes versions](kubernetes-versions.md) and also review in the update steps in this topic\.
+We recommend that, before you update to a new Kubernetes version, you review the information in [Understand the Kubernetes version lifecycle on EKS](kubernetes-versions.md) and also review in the update steps in this topic\.

 New Kubernetes versions sometimes introduce significant changes\.
 Therefore, we recommend that you test the behavior of your applications against a new Kubernetes version before you update your production clusters\.
 You can do this by building a continuous integration workflow to test your application behavior before moving to a new Kubernetes version\.